 The upside to the SBA involvement is that it reduces the lending institution’s risk.
 The SBA will guarantee up to 75% of the loan for the lender.
-This means that in the event of a default, the SBA will reimburse the lender for 75% of the outstanding balance.
+This means that the SBA will reimburse the lender for 75% of the outstanding balance in the event of a default.
 As you can assume, this guarantee is very attractive to lenders who want to lend more capital to their customers but can’t withstand the potential of defaults on large loan amounts.
-With a reduced risk of loss, it enables more funds to be available to entrepreneurs across the country.
+The lower risk of loss enables more funds to be available to entrepreneurs across the country.

 The Role of Business Plans in Commercial Lending

-Cayenne: How important is a business plan when applying for a business loan and, do all commercial lenders require business plans?
+Cayenne: How important is a business plan when applying for a business loan?
+Do all commercial lenders require business plans?

 Nancy: A business plan requirement is primarily dictated by the nature of the loan request.
 All start-ups need a business plan with accompanying projections and assumptions.
 Most expansions need a business plan as well.
-If someone is buying a piece of real estate to merely replace their current lease, a business plan isn’t needed.
+A business plan isn’t needed if someone is buying a piece of real estate to merely replace their current lease.